 After graduating from Parkland High School, Kim attended University of Maryland, and received a Bachelor of Science in Biology and Psychology from the University of Maryland in May 2010, she continued working on a Master of Science in Physiology and Biophysics from Georgetown.
 In 2012 she moved to Washington, D.C. to start medical school at Georgetown.
 She also helped coordinate Georgetown’s student -run free clinic for the homeless and uninsured in the Southeast, Washington D.C.
 She is graduated in May and has moved to sunny California and is a General Surgery intern at USC in Los Angeles.
 (2021 update) She is in her fourth year general surgery resident at the University of Southern California, and is applying for a cardio thoracic surgery fellowship.

 From Kimberly: “Maryland is a huge school, and I think that it could have been very easy to get lost among the crowd.
 During a period when everything around me was new, the Justin Sheftel Scholarship reminded me of home and of the fundamental values that were instilled there.
 Honoring the memory of such a commendable young man was (and still is) something to strive for daily.
 Additionally, playing in the tournament every year has fueled lasting friendships.
 It has been a truly special experience for me.”

-Bridget graduated from University of Delaware in June 2011 with a Bachelors of Science in Accounting and Finance.
 After graduation she moved to Manayunk, Pa to begin her career as an auditor for PriceWaterhouseCoopers.

 Currently she is a CPA and works in financial reporting for Atlas Energy.
 She has attended a number of tournaments, and because of Justin’s legacy, is committed to live each day to the fullest.